The best apps to learn French in 2025

 For Dr. Pimsleur, languages are best learned through listening and repetition, as opposed, say, to writing or grammar exercises or reading.

-But while many other apps (including French Together) might make listening exercises a priority but have other resources, the Pimsleur Method relies heavily (or in some cases, entirely) on audio learning and the repetition of words, sounds, and syllables, with little or no print or visual resources.
+But while many other apps (including Copycat Cafe) might make listening exercises a priority but have other resources, the Pimsleur Method relies heavily (or in some cases, entirely) on audio learning and the repetition of words, sounds, and syllables, with little or no print or visual resources.
 Learners listen to dialogues and then follow a series of lessons that build on vocabulary from these dialogues.

 For more information, check out our in-depth review of the Pimsleur French app.
 Otherwise, read on for my major takeaways from the app.